James Powell and Sons: Between the wars

 In the years between World War I and World War II, business and the financial situation were much improved.
 Glassware trended to the colourful and heavy, and optic moulding and wheel engraving played a major part in bringing the Art Deco style to the middle and upper classes.

 It was during this period that James Humphries Hogan (1883–1948), a designer with the firm, had the most impact on Powell & Sons.
 He was apprenticed to the firm at the age of fifteen, and it was the sole employer in his career.
 Hogan designed important windows for many cathedrals in England, notably the two windows in the great central space of Liverpool Cathedral, as well as windows for St. Thomas Church, Fifth Avenue, New York City.
 He designed tableware and serviceware, including the stemmed glassware he created specifically for British embassies over all the world.
 He rose in the company, becoming chief designer in 1913, art director in 1928, managing director in 1933, and finally chairman of the firm in 1946.
 In addition, Hogan travelled throughout the United States as primary sales agent for the Powell & Sons firm.
 In the period between 1926 and 1928, he produced a ten-fold increase in the Powell & Sons stained glass sales in America.
 He died in 1948, soon after returning from a long sales trip to the United States.

+Harry Stammers, who later set up his own studio and created at least 180 windows for Anglican churches in the UK, began his career as an apprentice draughtsman at the firm in 1917, aged 14.
+He remained with the business until 1943.

 In the 1930s the firm started production of millefiori paperweights, characterised by shallow domes and wide bases.
 This period of prosperity ended with World War II, when glass manufacture was restricted to that aiding the war effort.
 By the end of the war, the company was struggling to survive.